Proposed National Park Reserve in the South Okanagan-Similkameen

 Through its national fire management program, Parks Canada is committed to reducing the risk of wildfires to park and adjacent lands, and to protecting visitors, infrastructure, and natural and cultural resources on the lands it manages.
 Extensive planning will help manage and reduce the risk of wildfire in the forests and grasslands of the proposed park, in the boundary areas between the park and communities, and on adjacent lands.

-Joint planning, public education, active fire management, and training sessions will provide an opportunity to both prevent as well as respond to wildfire incidents.
+Joint planning, public education, active fire management, and training sessions will provide an opportunity to both prevent as well as quickly respond to wildfire incidents.

 The safety of the public, fire crews, park infrastructure, and neighbouring lands is always Parks Canada’s number one priority.
 When wildfires occur and present a risk to people, property, cultural or ecological values, Parks Canada coordinates its efforts with provincial governments, local communities, and other partners to respond immediately to fully suppress wildfires.